huggingface/hub-docs/docs/hub/webhooks-guide-discussion-bot.md

 	...
 ```

-Here, we listen to POST requests made to `/` and then we check that the `X-Webhook-Secret` header is equal to the secret we had previously defined.
+Here, we listen to POST requests made to `/` and then we check that the `X-Webhook-Secret` header is equal to the secret we had previously defined (you need to also set the `WEBHOOK_SECRET` secret in your Space's settings to be able to verify it).

 ```ts